plinkysynth/plinky-site/src/routes/docs/posts/build-guide_bib.md

 ## Making the sandwich: 12 pin headers

 Ok now pop the 12 pin header+pin combos you made into both boards - we are joining them together in a kind of Bib-ish silicon sandwich.
 The pre-soldered components go on the inside of the sandwich, you see.
-Turn the board over to see the back with the Power pins you just soldered, and solder the two rows of 12 header pins, as shown below. **WE ARE ONLY SOLDERING THIS ONE SIDE!
-DONT JUMP AHEAD TO THE OTHER SIDE!** I tend to solder a *single* pin first, and make sure it is all nice and square and flush, before soldering the rest.
+Turn the board over to see the back with the Power pins you just soldered, and solder the two rows of 12 header pins, as shown below.
+I tend to solder a *single* pin first, and make sure it is all nice and square and flush, before soldering the rest.
 That's a good trick with multipin parts in general - do one pin, line it up, then do the rest when you're happy.
 It's much easier to align a single pin, than it is to fix things when you've soldered 12 wonky.
 Ask me how I know...
 Oh, while you're here, maybe melt a bit of solder into the USB-C connector's holes, if they are not already full.
 It just adds a bit of mechanical rigidity.

 ![Parts](/bib-build-guide/IMG_6318.jpeg)

+## Solder the other half of the sandwich

 OK!
-Flip Bib over but **DONT SOLDER THE OTHER SIDE YET**.
+Flip Bib over and solder the header pins on the other side of the sandwich.
+You need to do this before putting the pots in, otherwise you won't be able to reach the pins!

+<div style="font-size:10px">(In the V1 Version of the guide, I asked you to trim some pins first; we decided that wasn't necessary, so just go ahead and solder the rest.
+And in an early version of this V2 build guide, I forgot to tell you to do this at all!
+Thanks @TGarnett for the bug report). </div>

 ## Trimming the pot
-Ok I used to say to trim both pots, but there's only 1 tab you need to remove, from the smaller pot.
+There's 1 tab you need to remove from the smaller pot.
 Use sharp side cutters, wear eye protection, avoid curious pets/kids, and get rid of the little metal tab shown in yellow below (on the small pot).
 You can also 'wiggle' it off with pliers - either way, make sure the *whole* vertical tab is gone, up to the base of the pot, otherwise it will short out some pins.
 While you're here, I tend to find the wiggly pins on the smaller pot a bit too wiggly for my taste - I flatten them very slightly with a gentle squeeze of some pliers. if you struggle to fit the pot into the board later, this'll help.

 ![choppy choppy](/bib-build-guide/IMG_7324.jpeg)